-My most recent article for the Piano Professional Magazine (a publication for piano teachers, published three times a year by EPTA or the European Piano Teachers Association), focuses on working away from the instrument and using the mind to aid learning in a variety of different ways.
+My most recent article for the Piano Professional Magazine, a publication for piano teachers, published three times a year by EPTA or the European Piano Teachers Association, focuses on working away from the instrument and using the mind to aid learning in a variety of different ways.
 You can read the original article by clicking on the link at the end.
-I’ve also added a downloadable practice PDF sheet, 10 Tips for Working without the Piano, which can be printed out for students (at the end of this article).
+I’ve also added a downloadable practice PDF sheet, 10 Tips for Working without the Piano, which can be printed out for students.
 I hope you find it of interest.

 Practising without an instrument.
 Just how helpful can this be?
 To some it might appear a rather curious concept, but as teachers, we know it’s a universally popular practice tool, and for countless pianists, a very effective method of learning.

 The masters have routinely praised this form of practice; Polish pianist Artur Rubenstein, famously declared he never practised at the keyboard for more than three hours per day, and according to his memoirs, used much time learning and thinking about the music away from the instrument.
 French pianist Walter Gieseking could apparently learn a piece from scratch without even touching the piano, and stressed the importance of ‘brainwork’ and ‘intense training of the ear’ in Piano Technique (the publication he wrote in conjunction with his teacher, Karl Leimer).
 For the majority of pianists, teachers, and students, working away from the piano, even in small but regular bursts, can be a fruitful way to test knowledge, memory, to consolidate learning, and it can even be used to sort out various technical issues too.